-The external power receptacle, if installed, is located on the left side of the nose section.
-Be sure that master switch is off while inserting or
+The external power receptacle, if installed, is located on the left side of the nose

+Battery Installation on the left side of the nose section.
+Be sure that master switch is off while inserting or removing a plug at this receptacle.